 1. Assess your current situation

 Begin by assessing whether you are subject to CSRD based on your company size, legal form, sector, listing status, and EU turnover.
-Evaluate your current reporting practices against ESRS requirements and identify gaps — particularly in supply chain data collection, Scope 3 emissions measurement, and human rights due diligence documentation (which will intersect with CSDDD obligations).
+Then, evaluate your current reporting practices against ESRS requirements.
+Specifically, identify gaps in supply chain data collection, Scope 3 emissions measurement, and human rights due diligence documentation (which will intersect with CSDDD obligations).
 A good starting point for assessing your current ESG performance is to download Certainty’s free ESG Checklist.

 30+ Audit and inspection checklists free for download.